vippsas/vipps-developers/test-environment.md

 A welcome email is automatically sent to **all** new customers.
 This email contains information about your test user.
-The subject should contain "Kom i gang med Vipps".
+The subject should contain "_Kom i gang med Vipps_.
 Please search your mail, including the spam/junk folder, if you do not find it.

 **Please note:**

-* The provided test user can be used in the [Vipps test apps](#vipps-test-apps).
+- The provided test user can be used in the [Vipps test apps](#vipps-test-apps).
-* You must log in with the test user in the test app, before you can complete payments for that user.
+- You must log in with the test user in the test app, before you can complete payments for that user.
-* You may use the same test user on multiple devices.
+- You may use the same test user on multiple devices.
-* Test users are not connected to any merchant, they can be used with any merchant and sales unit in the test environment.
+- Test users are not connected to any merchant, they can be used with any merchant and sales unit in the test environment.

 If you need more than one test user, please contact your